AidanJReid/claire/README.md

 - **Whitenoise**
     - [Whitenoise](http://whitenoise.evans.io/en/stable/) - Enables web app to serve its own static files.
 - **Google Fonts**
-    - [Google Fonts](https://fonts.googleapis.com/) - Custom font (Bellota and Lato) chosen for styling.
+    - [Google Fonts](https://fonts.googleapis.com/) - Custom font (Bellota and Libre Franklin) chosen for styling.
 - **Font Awesome**
     - [Font Awesome (4.7.0)](https://fontawesome.com/) library used primarily because of the wide selection of free options available, and the ease of inserting them into this project to make the style changes I wanted.